Please Don't Fall in Love

 "Please Don't Fall in Love" is a song sung by Cliff Richard and released as a single in November 1983 in the UK.
 The song is written by Mike Batt.
 It was the second single released in the UK from Richard's 25th Anniversary studio album Silver.
 It reached number 7 in the UK Singles Chart and earned a Silver disc for sales over 250,000.
+Mike Batt said in a recent radio programme on Three Counties Radio that the song, alongside "A Winter's Tale (David Essex song)" and "I Feel Like Buddy Holly", was written about a relationship of his that wouldn't work for geographical reasons.
+However, he has now been married to that lady for 40 years.

 In some markets such as Germany, Australia and The Netherlands, the song was the third single lifted from the Silver album.